graalvm/workshops/native-image/micronaut-webserver/README.md

 As of GraalVM for JDK 24, you can enable [SkipFlow](https://www.graalvm.org/release-notes/JDK_24/#native-image)-an extension to the Native Image static analysis that tracks unreachable branches to reduce code paths that may never run.
 The feature is experimental and can be enabled with the following host options: `-H:+TrackPrimitiveValues` and `-H:+UsePredicates`.

-For that, a separate Maven profile is provided, giving a different name for the output file:
+For this, we have added a separate Maven profile with a different name for the generated native executable:
 ```xml
 <profile>
     <id>dynamic-skipflow-optimized</id>